|Major Groups > Gilled Mushrooms > Pale-Spored > Mycenoid | Omphalinoid > Rickenella fibula|

 by Michael Kuo

-Ecology: Possibly saprobic but apparently involved in some sort of mutualism with moss; growing alone, scattered, or gregariously in moss beds; early summer through early winter; widely distributed in North America.
+Ecology: Probably saprobic but apparently involved in some sort of mutualism with moss; growing alone, scattered, or gregariously in moss beds; spring through fall, or over winter in warm climates; widely distributed in North America.
 The illustrated and described collections are from Illinois.

 Flesh: Insubstantial; pale.